Skip to main content

 Sweetened Dates

-Dates stuffed with nuts or simply sweetened with honey.
-Traditional desert sweet, nutritious, energy-dense.
-Served with mint tea.
+Dates stuffed with nuts or just sweetened with honey.
+A simple desert sweet, filling and energy-dense, usually served alongside mint tea.

 vegetarianveganContains: Nuts